Christmas Sinking Fund: How to Avoid Holiday Debt Next Year

 Christmas Pictures - Jones Family

-What are some budgeting options that will help me with my holiday Sinking Fund?
+What are some budgeting options that will help me with my Christmas Sinking Fund?

 Oh, I’m glad you asked.

-Mint has been our go-to budgeting app for almost 10 years.
-It syncs all of your accounts into one convenient place, has a handy app you can use to check on your progress throughout the month and it’s free.
+Monarch has been our go-to budgeting app for the past couple of years.
+It syncs all of your accounts into one convenient place and has a handy app you can use to check on your progress throughout the month.

-For your holiday Sinking Fund, you can set a specific month in the system that tracks your necessary savings.
-It automates the process for you.
+For your holiday Sinking Fund, you can set a rollover amount in the system that tracks your necessary savings.
+It automates the process for you!

 2. YNAB (You Need a Budget)